 - 36.01 QS Points will be allocated as per the point schedules shown in Appendix B. - 36.02 For all ties on year-end QS Rankings, they will be broken by referring to the Surfers results from their best counting Events from the QS Rankings [Refer to Article 37] and considering each other Event if still tied until the final single counting Event is considered.
-If Surfers are still tied, the final rankings will show them as equal but for seeding purposes the prior year rankings will decide the tiebreak.

-Regional Rankings

-Regional Rankings will be calculated during the current Surfing Season based on the QS1000 point breakdown in Appendix B. At the end of each Surfing Season, the Regional Ranking will be calculated depending on the QS Events that are determined by the Commissioner's Office to apply within each Region.
-The Surfer who obtains the most Regional Ranking points will be Regional Champion for the following Surfing Season.
-Where there are less than three (3) QS Events (that count towards the Regional Ranking) in a Region, the Surfer will be guaranteed entry (provided they enter the relevant Event in accordance with this Rulebook) into all QS1000 to QS6000 Events for the following Surfing Season.
-Where there are more than four (4) QS Events (that count towards the Regional Ranking) in a Region, the Surfer will be guaranteed entry (provided they enter the relevant Event in accordance with this Rulebook) into all QS1000 to QS6000 Events for the following Surfing Season and all QS10000 Events up and until the Mid-Season Date of the following Surfing Season.
+If Surfers are still tied, the final rankings will show them as equal but for seeding purposes the prior year rankings will decide the tiebreak. - 36.03 Regional Rankings will be calculated during the current Surfing Season based on the QS1000 point breakdown in Appendix B and using the following Events conducted in the Region during the relevant Surfing Season: If there are less than 3, then results from all 3 will be counted; if there are 4 Events, the Surfer's best 3 results will be counted; if there are 5 Events, then the best 4 results will be counted; and if there are more than 5 Events, then the Surfer's best 5 results will be counted.
+The resulting accumulation of points are the Surfer's "Regional Points," and their ranking against the other Surfers in the Region indicates the Surfer's "Regional Ranking." - 36.04 The Surfer who obtains the highest Regional Ranking at the end of a Surfing Season will be Regional Champion for the following Surfing Season. - 36.05 Where there are 3 or less QS Events in the Surfer's Region, the Regional Champion will be guaranteed entry (provided they enter the relevant Event in accordance with this Rulebook) into all

+- QS1000 to QS6000 Events that begin prior to the Mid-Season Date of the following Surfing Season. - 36.06 Where there are 4 or more QS Events in the Surfer's Region, the Surfer will be guaranteed entry (provided they enter the relevant Event in accordance with this Rulebook) into all QS1000 to QS6000 Events for the following Surfing Season and all QS10000 Events up and until the Mid-Season Date of the following Surfing Season. - 36.07 Provided the Surfer follows the correct Entry Procedure for the relavant Event in accordance with this Rulebook, the runner up male or female in the prior year's Regional Ranking will be guaranteed an entry to all QS1000 to QS6000 rated Events if the Regional Champion is already seeded in to that respective Event based on their QS Ranking.